 Sage Brown Butter Sauce Gnocchi

-Should you want to prepare gnocchi (or ravioli for that matter) in this luxurious sauce be sure to have them pre-cooked and ready to go before you start making the brown butter.
+Should you want to prepare gnocchi (or tortellini, ravioli etc.) in this luxurious sauce be sure to have them pre-cooked and ready to go before you start making the brown butter.

 Method.
 Boil the gnocchi until it just floats to the surface, then drain it and brown it in a non-stick pan with just about a tablespoon of butter.
 Once it is golden and slightly crispy on the outside remove the pan from the heat and start working on your sage sauce.
 When you make it either pour it over the gnocchi or gently slide the gnocchi into the pan with the brown butter and toss.